rmalongo/Airbnb-Data-Analytics-Competition/README.md

 # Scope
 * Dataset: Airbnb in Boston, MA (January 2019 - September 2019).
 * Source: The original data was scraped from Airbnb website and made available.
 * Description: There are 5 files in total.
-For each one of them, it will contain the information from January 2019 to September 2019.
+For each one of them, it will contain the information fromJanuary 2019 to September 2019.
 The dataset are:
  * Detailed Listings data for Boston
  * Detailed Calendar Data for listings in Boston
  * Detailed Review Data for listings in Boston
  * Summary information and metrics for listings in Boston
  * Summary Review data and Listing ID (to facilitate time-based analytics and visualizations linked to a listing)
 # Vision
 * Feature engineering
   * Neighborhood - Label neighborhood by income levels based on US census Bureau data